wireframe-framework/Wireframe/README.md

 (data, business logic, and user interface), and that there are many variants of it floating around, you'll do just fine.

-Just like most of those variants, wireframe is also nowhere near a 100% accurate MVC implementation.
+Just like most of those variants, Wireframe is also nowhere near a 100% accurate MVC implementation.
-One particularly notable difference to many other projects, as of this writing, is that wireframe doesn't have a separate Model component.
+One particularly notable difference to many other projects, as of this writing, is that Wireframe doesn't have a separate Model component.

 The reasoning behind this design decision is that in the context of a ProcessWire site, ProcessWire itself *is* the real Model layer.
-As a result, wireframe Controllers tend to contain more business logic than they do in many other MVC applications and frameworks.
+As a result, Wireframe Controllers tend to contain more business logic than they do in many other MVC applications and frameworks.

 Below you'll find a quick breakdown of the core concepts used within this project.

 ### Wireframe bootstrap file

-The wireframe bootstrap file is a single file in your /site/templates/ directory, typically called wireframe.php.
-This file is inserted into the Alternate Template File setting for templates you want to utilize wireframe for, and it is responsible for bootstrapping the wireframe framework, and also providing it with any general-purpose settings (such as a site name or language) you may need.
+The Wireframe bootstrap file is a single file in your /site/templates/ directory, typically called wireframe.php.
+This file is inserted into the Alternate Template File setting for templates you want to utilize Wireframe for, and it is responsible for bootstrapping the Wireframe framework, and also providing it with any general-purpose settings (such as a site name or language) you may need.

-You'll find the default (boilerplate) wireframe bootstrap file from the wireframe module directory.
+You'll find the default (boilerplate) Wireframe bootstrap file from the Wireframe module directory.

 ### View